cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 gaiad collect-gentxs
 ```

-__Note:__ The accounts from which you delegate in the `gentx` transactions need to possess staking tokens in the genesis file, otherwise `collect-gentx` will fail.
+__Note:__ The accounts from which you delegate in the `gentx` transactions need to possess stake tokens in the genesis file, otherwise `collect-gentx` will fail.

 The previous command will collect all genesis transactions and finalise `genesis.json`.
 To verify the correctness of the configuration and start the node run: